glennhickey/teHmm/README.md

 * **fillTermini.py** : Add intervals to cover gaps between left and right termini pairs (ie as generated with cleanTermini.py)
 * **chopBedStates.py**: Slice up given intervals in BED according to their ID and some other parameters.
 * **addTrackHeader.py** : Set or modify track header of BED file in order to display on Genome Browser.
+* **filterPredictions.py** : Simple script to remove some obvious artifacts (ex orphaned ltr and tsds) or tiny predictions out of a BED file.

 **Scaling, Binning and Segmentation**